-Scroll down for recent photos
+Scroll down for recent news and photos

 The B.S. in Finance develops the analytical and behavioral skills necessary for success in dynamic and diverse domestic and global financial environments.
 Students are introduced to the theory, concepts, applications, institutional environment, and analytical tools essential for proper decision making.
 Courses are designed to provide students with an understanding of the relationship between business finance and the economic system in the context of the management decision-making process.
 The appropriate use of technology, new organizational structures, entrepreneurial thinking, and international awareness is integrated throughout the program.
 The goal of the finance program is to impart knowledge and competence in finance that will prepare students for entry-level and leadership positions in public and private organizations such as financial management, banking, investments, and real estate.